← Work

 One of the most important design decisions in this project was also the simplest: always make the path to a human visible, present, and easy.
 Not buried in a menu.
 Not available only when the AI fails.
 Always there.

-This wasn't just an accessibility or safety feature.
+This was not just an accessibility or safety feature.
 It was a communication.
 An always-visible escalation path tells the patient something before they ever need to use it: this system knows it has limits, and it respects yours.
-That message - sent through structure and presence rather than words - is foundational to the kind of trust we needed to build.
+That message, sent through structure and presence rather than words, is foundational to the kind of trust we needed to build.

 What We Built

 The design concept centered on a translation layer that sits within the patient portal interface without replacing or obscuring the clinical record.
-Patients can see the original clinical text and trigger a plain-language translation on demand - it doesn't auto-replace, because some patients want the original and some providers care about patients seeing the actual record.
+Patients can see the original clinical text and trigger a plain-language translation on demand.
+It does not auto-replace, because some patients want the original and providers care about patients seeing the actual record.
 The choice is the patient's.

-The multimodal approach - text plus audio - wasn't an add-on.
+The multimodal approach, text plus audio, was not an add-on.
 Health literacy and auditory preference are not the same thing, but they often intersect.
 Offering both from the start means the system serves a broader range of users without requiring anyone to self-identify as needing a different format.

 What We Learned